 - Public Education – to build support and understanding in the general public regarding diabetes prevention, early detection, and treatment methods in Arkansas.

 - Policy-maker Education – to influence and promote policy decisions in businesses, health facilities, state agencies, and state government/legislative branches to promote policies and programs that support diabetes prevention and control.

-- Working with health officials and providers citizens, and health researchers produced a five-year diabetes state plan for 2009- 2014 and an annual action plan for 2009.
+- Working with health officials and providers, citizens and health researchers produced a five-year diabetes state plan for 2009- 2014.

 - Providing assistance in the implementation of the Diabetes State Plan by supporting and coordinating activities and strategies set forth in the DPCP Annual Action Plan.

 - The Diabetes Advisory Council provides a wide range of support services such as technical assistance, quality improvement and health promotion through media messages.

 Such as: Media campaigns targeting the Month of November as Diabetes Awareness Month.
 Scoreboards on university/college campuses, TV, Print ads, traffic to websites (Diabetes Prevention & Control Program and other Chronic Disease Programs) and ways to prevent diabetes in at-risk populations by working with community partners to prevent and control diabetes; thereby improving the quality of life for all persons affected by diabetes.